 and every direction is met with stalls, blocks and defeat,

-"why bothers?" whenever enough really isn't "Enough!"
+and "why bothers?" whenever enough really isn't "Enough!"

 Change is a nag that says " Nothing has happened and probably won't,